Anthares101/raptor-blog/magi-project-a-year-later/index.md

 #### K3S and Linux

-Well I created a little Ansible playbook to update all the cluster nodes OS, the K3S version and also the monitoring stack.
+Well I created a little Ansible playbook to update all the cluster nodes OS and the K3S version.
 You can find the playbook [here](https://github.com/anthares101/k3s-pi-cluster-upgrade).

 Using that and a little script, I’m able to update everything in my home lab!